Bat's wings of pulmonary edema

 e.
 Perihilar consolidation

-In only a small portion of usually the most severe cases of pulmonary oedema are the bat's wings appearance observed.
+In only a small portion of usually the most severe cases of pulmonary edema are the bat's wings appearance observed.

 - Intern Education - Chest